It was just before 12:30 p.m. when the motorcade reached Dealey Plaza In downtown Dallas.

 In the wake of the assassination, a presidential commission headed by U.S. Chief Justice Earl Warren concluded that President Kennedy was killed by Oswald, acting alone.

 But did he?
 That remains the greatest mystery of the 20th century.
-Many Americans — maybe most Americans — don't buy the Warren commission's conclusion and believe there was a conspiracy to assassinate the president.
-In 1978, a review by the U.S. House Select Committee on Assassinations concluded that Oswald had killed the president but that he was likely a part of some conspiracy.
+Many Americans -- maybe most Americans -- don't buy the Warren commission's conclusion and believe their was a conspiracy to assassinate the president.
+In 1978, a review by the U.S. House Select Committee on Assassinations concluded that Oswald had killed the president, but that he was likely a part of some conspiracy.

 Many books have been written on the assassination and there are many self-proclaimed experts on the events of Nov.
 22, 1963.
 Each has his or her own theory, his or her own culprits.

-Even if some conclusive new evidence came to light, it would be quickly challenged and discounted by those whose own theories don't match.
-The Kennedy assassination has come to be more than just a tragic part of history; it has grown into an industry.
+But the truth is we will never know for sure if Oswald acted alone, was part of a conspiracy or was just a patsy, as he claimed.
+Even if some conclusive new evidence came to light, it would be quickly challenged and discounted by those who own theories don't match.
+The Kennedy assassination has come to be more than just a tragic part of history, it has grown into an industry.

 But on this day perhaps we can put aside all that and remember the young president who gave the country so much hope and was cut down so tragically in the prime of his life.